High-profile firing adds to troubles for watchdog group

 “I think the Southern Poverty Law Center is a very fine group and I devoted nearly 50 years of my life to it and I’m proud of its work,” Dees said.

-Board members contacted by The Associated Press either declined comment or referred questions of the law center.
+Board members contacted by The Associated Press either declined comment or referred questions to the law center.

 Dees’ dismissal came nine months after the law center agreed to a $3.4 million settlement after wrongly labeling a British organization and its founder as extremists.
 The law center issued statements saying it was wrong to include the London-based Quilliam and Maajid Nawaz in a “Field Guide to Anti-Muslim Extremists.”